deepinv/deepinv/docs/source/user_guide/distributed/training.rst

 forward model is too large for one GPU, for example because the reconstruction model processes large images or volumes, and the operator acts globally over them.

-The API is the same as for :ref:`distributed reconstruction <distributed>`:
+The API is the same as for :ref:`distributed reconstruction <distributed-reconstruction>`:

 1. :class:`deepinv.distributed.DistributedContext` manages the processes and devices
 2. :func:`deepinv.distributed.distribute` converts deepinv objects to distributed versions